 at(has_participant)[Range: independent continuant that is not a spatial region, specifically dependent continuant, generically dependent continuant]

-a(has_participant)[Axiom: if a has_participant b at t then a is an occurrent.
+a(has_participant)[Axiom: if b has_participant c at t then b is an occurrent.
 [087-001] ]

-a(has_participant)[Axiom: if a has_participant b at t then b is a continuant.
+a(has_participant)[Axiom: if b has_participant c at t then c is a continuant.
 [088-001] ]

-a(has_participant)[Axiom: if a has_participant b at t then b exists at t.
+a(has_participant)[Axiom: if b has_participant c at t then c exists at t.
 [089-001] ]

-a(has_participant)[Axiom: if a has_participant b at t & b is a specifically dependent continuant, then there is some independent continuant that is not a spatial region c, b s-depends_on c at t & a s-depends_on c at t.
+a(has_participant)[Axiom: if b has_participant c at t & c is a specifically dependent continuant, then there is some independent continuant that is not a spatial region d, c s-depends_on d at t & b s-depends_on d at t.
 [090-003] ]

-a(has_participant)[Axiom: if a has_participant b at t & b is a generically dependent continuant, then there is some independent continuant that is not a spatial region c, and which is such that b g-depends on c at t & a s-depends_on c at t.
+a(has_participant)[Axiom: if b has_participant c at t & c is a generically dependent continuant, then there is some independent continuant that is not a spatial region d, and which is such that c g-depends on d at t & b s-depends_on d at t.
 [091-003] ]

 Thus both specifically and generically dependent entities participate in processes – for example when a file is copied from one hard drive to another – but only via the bearers of their specifically dependent concretizations.

-Spatial regions do not participate in processes.
+note(spatial region,has_participant)[Spatial regions do not participate in processes.]

 On the participation of qualities in processes see the treatment of qualitative change, below.

-3.1.2 Qualities and processes as s-dependent entities REMOVE (b)
+Qualities and processes as s-dependent entities

+The ontological square

-3.1.2.1 The Ontological Square REMOVE (i)BFO generalizes Zemach’s idea of a continuant entity by allowing not only things (such as pencils and people) as continuants, but also entities that are dependent on things, such as qualities, roles and dispositions.
+BFO generalizes Zemach’s idea of a continuant entity by allowing not only things (such as pencils and people) as continuants, but also entities that are dependent on things, such as qualities, roles and dispositions.
 BFO thereby draws not merely on Aristotle’s distinction between universals and particulars, but also on his division of substances and accidents, which reappears in BFO as the opposition between independent and dependent continuants.
 Determinable and Determinate Quality Universals

-Please include these in this version.
-The theory is well worked out and it will finally put some clear documentation behind the weight of that baby blog entry.
-Needs to apply to dispositions and functions as well.

 Qualities, in BFO, are entities in their own right (of the sort referred to elsewhere in the literature as tropes, or individual accidents).
 They are entities which are dependent on the independent continuant entities (such as planets, organisms, molecules) which are their bearers.

 Qualities instantiate quality universals, which are divided into determinable (such as temperature, length and mass) and determinate (such as: 37.0°C temperature, 1.6 meter length, and 4 kg mass).
 (Anticipating our discussion of ‘process profile universals’ later in this document, we might refer to determinate quality universals as quality profiles.)
 [84]